New Zealand police hunt 'active shooter' after gunman opens fire at mosque

 “Police are responding with its full capability to manage the situation, but the risk environment remains extremely high.”

-The Bangladesh cricket team was in the vicinity of the shooting but all members were safe, a team coach told media.
+The Bangladesh cricket team was going to Friday prayers at the mosque, the Masjid Al Noor, when the shooting occurred but all members were safe, a team coach told Reuters.

-Media reported that a gunman opened fire inside mosque in Christchurch’s Hagley Park.
+Media reported that a gunman opened fire inside mosque in Christchurch’s Hagley Park district.
 There were reports of armed police at a second mosque in the suburb of Linwood.

 People in center of the city should stay indoors, police said.
 All Christchurch schools and council buildings have been placed into lockdown.